Georgia PSC gives green light to Georgia Power solar energy purchases

-The state Public Service Commission (PSC) voted unanimously Tuesday, July 6, in favor of five power-purchasing agreements (PPAs) Georgia Power intends to pursue during the next couple of years.
+The state Public Service Commission voted unanimously Tuesday in favor of five power-purchasing agreements Georgia Power intends to pursue during the next couple of years.

-The 30-year PPAs are among Georgia Power’s renewable energy programs the PSC signed off on when it approved the utility’s 2019 Integrated Resource Plan (IRP.)
+The 30-year PPAs are among Georgia Power’s renewable energy programs the PSC signed off on when it approved the utility’s 2019 Integrated Resource Plan.

 Georgia Power is required to submit an IRP to the commission every three years showing what sources of electrical generation it intends to rely on to meet customer needs during the next 20 years.